Ludwig Kaas: Kaas as party chairman

-Without being a candidate, September 1928 Kaas was elected chairman of the Centre Party, in order to mediate the tension between the party's wings and to strengthen their ties with the Bishops.
-Under Kaas' watch, the centre began drifting steadily rightward.
+Without being a candidate, in September 1928 Kaas was elected chairman of the Centre Party, in order to mediate the tension between the party's wings and to strengthen their ties with the Bishops.
+Under Kaas' watch, the Centre began drifting steadily rightward.
 Much of his time was occupied in arranging a Reich-wide Concordat.
 This work made him increasingly distrustful of democracy, and he eventually concluded that only authoritarian rule could protect the interests of the church.

-From 1930 onwards, Kaas loyally supported the administration under the centre's Heinrich Brüning, who served as the leader of the party's Reichstag faction due to Kaas' frequent travel to the Vatican.
+From 1930 onwards, Kaas loyally supported the administration under the Centre's Heinrich Brüning, who served as the leader of the party's Reichstag faction due to Kaas' frequent travel to the Vatican.
 In 1932 he campaigned for the re-election of President Paul von Hindenburg, calling him a "venerated historical personality" and "the keeper of the constitution".
 As his frequent Vatican travels hampered his work as chairman, Kaas was prepared to yield the leadership of the party to Brüning, whom Hindenburg had dismissed in May, but the former Chancellor declined and asked the prelate to stay.

 In 1932 Kaas and Brüning led the Centre Party into opposition to the new Chancellor: party renegade Franz von Papen.
 Kaas called him the "Ephialtes of the Centre Party".
 Kaas tried to re-establish a working parliament by cooperation with the National Socialists.